dietotter/cpp-learning/conspect.md

 ### Unintended copies of mutable lambdas
 - Because lambdas are object, they can be copied.
 This can cause problems in some cases.
 See `conspect/src/lambdas/unintended-lambda-copy.cpp` and `conspect/text/unintended-lambda-copy.md` for comment

+# Classes
+- Functions defined inside of a class - **member functions** (or **methods**).
+They can be defined inside or outside of the class definition
+- **The implicit object** - the associated object that is implicitly passed to a member function (`today.print()` - *today*)
+- With member functions, you can call a function that's defined below it without a forward declaration
+- Classes can have **member types** or **nested types** (including type aliases):

+`class Calculator {`

+`public:`

+`using number_t = int; // nested type alias`

+`...`

+`};`

+From outside the class, we can access the type via `Calculator::number_t`
+- Nested types cannot be forward declared, and generally should only be used when the nested type is used exclusively within that class.
+- Since classes are types, it's possible to nest classes inside other classes
+- Structs have the ability to have member functions too, but we shouldn't do it. **Rule**: Use the `struct` keyword for data-only structures.
+Use the `class` keyword for objects that have both data and functions.